 128T-loopback-static-routes plugin provides a way to manage the route table in Linux for the loopback interface called

-kni254 which is created by default on a 128T router.
-This is useful to set up the appropriate Linux host networking when management traffic is traversing a forwarding interface managed by the 128T router.
+kni254 which is created by default on an SSR.
+This is useful to set up the appropriate Linux host networking when management traffic is traversing a forwarding interface managed by the SSR.

 The instructions for installing and managing the plugin can be found here.